 With all these dizzying statistics, it’s no wonder that executives and security professionals are finally taking a hard look at how to mitigate the risk of insider threats.

 Stealing intellectual property and copying information from file servers are two of the biggest areas of vulnerability according to the report.
-Most intellectual property is in documents, whether it’s a drawing for a new product, the details of a drug study or the proprietary formula for Coca Cola.
+Most intellectual property is in documents, whether it’s a drawing for a new product, the details of a drug study, or the proprietary formula for Coca-Cola.
 Protecting those documents and the information inside them is where companies need to focus their efforts.

 When all our intellectual property was on paper, it was simpler to protect.
-With everything in digital format, the vulnerabilities are multiplying as more users share documents through internal file servers and external file synch and share services.
+With everything in digital format, the vulnerabilities are multiplying as more users share documents through internal file servers and external file sync and share services.
 Since many internal users need access to these servers, preventing an authorized user from accessing confidential information is difficult.
 If the user regularly accesses that information for her job, how do you stop that person from doing something malicious with it?
 Exposure to human error is amplified as a result of improvements in technologies that facilitate instantaneous sharing of massive amounts of confidential data.

 A lot of the organizations who responded to the survey said they monitor human behavior to try to mitigate the risk of insider threats.
-Unfortunately a lot of that is just activity logging so it won’t stop the problem from happening.
+Unfortunately, a lot of that is just activity logging so it won’t stop the problem from happening.
 The best way to protect your intellectual property is to take the human out of the equation.
 Don’t rely on people to protect the documents.
 Lock the documents automatically as soon as someone creates them.

 By encrypting documents and applying persistent security policies to them automatically, intellectual property and other confidential and sensitive information is protected.
 If an insider tried to pass the information along to a trusted confederate on the outside, the outsider couldn’t access the information.
 If you suspect the insider of stealing information, you can easily kill access to any documents they have access to.